Darren Ferguson does not believe injuries to Poku and Mason-Clark are serious

 He said: “They’ll be fine, I don’t expect anything serious to be wrong with them.

-"Ephron certainly not, Kwame we will have to look and assess him but we’ve got a break now next week but we’ve got a break next week so I think we’ll be fine.”
+"Ephron certainly not and Kwame we will have to look and assess him, but we’ve got a break now next week so I think we’ll be fine.”

-Posh have a free midweek before they host Shrewsbury back at home on Saturday (January 20).
+Posh have a free midweek before they host Shrewsbury in a League One fixture on Saturday (January 20).